 Jackery Portable Power Station

-In general, we do not recommend electric toasters for camping because they are so power-intensive.
+In general, I do not recommend electric toasters for camping because they are so power-intensive.

 However, if you don't have access to mains electricity but are desperate to use a classic electric toaster, your best bet is to get a Jackery Portable Power Station.